-This two-volume set of CD-ROMs contains 17 technical reports of archaeological research conducted by the College of William & Mary Center for Archaeological Research from 1988-2000 for the Virginia Department of Transportation.
+This two-volume set of CD-ROMs contains 17 technical reports of archaeological research conducted by the William & Mary Center for Archaeological Research from 1988-2000 for the Virginia Department of Transportation.

 Developed as two volumes, one contains nine prehistoric research studies while the other contains eight reports with an emphasis on historic-period occupations.
 Each report in the CD includes its full original text, graphics and artifact inventories.